bennn/zordoz/README.md

 Tested to work on Racket `v6.2.900.15`.
 For compatibility with older versions, see the [v6.2](https://github.com/bennn/zordoz/tree/v6.2) and [v6.1](https://github.com/bennn/zordoz/tree/v6.1) branches of this repo.
-(Note that installing through `raco` will choose the version matching your Racket install.)
+(Note that installing through `raco` will choose the available version, if any, matching your Racket install.)

 Install